pypa/cibuildwheel/docs/options.md

 ### `CIBW_BEFORE_TEST` {: #before-test}
 > Execute a shell command before testing each wheel

 A shell command to run in **each** test virtual environment, before your wheel is installed and tested.
-This is useful if you need to install a non pip package, change values of environment variables or perform multi step pip installation (e.g. installing `scikit-build` or `cython` before install test package)
+This is useful if you need to install a non-pip package, invoke pip with different environment variables, or perform a multi-step pip installation (e.g. installing scikit-build or Cython before installing test package).

 The active Python binary can be accessed using `python`, and pip with `pip`; cibuildwheel makes sure the right version of Python and pip will be executed.
 The placeholder `{package}` can be used here; it will be replaced by the path to the package being built by cibuildwheel.